 For Apple, that two-sentence summary is something like: "Apple sells premium consumer hardware (iPhone, Mac, iPad) and increasingly earns recurring revenue from services like the App Store, iCloud, and Apple TV+.
 Its brand and ecosystem create high switching costs that let it charge premium prices."

 That description tells you almost everything you need to interpret the financials.
-A 27% net margin means something completely different for a luxury brand than for a commodity producer.
-Revenue growth of 3-4% in the most recent year is alarming for a high-tech disruptor and reasonable for a mature ecosystem milking installed users.
+A 27% net margin means something different for a luxury brand than for a commodity producer.
+Revenue growth of 3-4% is alarming for a disruptor and reasonable for a mature ecosystem.

 (All Apple figures in this article are illustrative, sourced from Apple's investor relations page and stockanalysis.com as of May 2026 - check the current numbers before acting on any of them.)

 Where to look first: the company's investor relations page.
-For Apple, that is investor.apple.com.
-For UK-listed companies, the same page lives on the corporate site and is required by FCA listing rules.
+For UK-listed companies, the equivalent lives on the corporate site and is required by FCA listing rules.
 The annual report is the single most useful document any investor can read.
-It is free, written by the company, and explains the business in detail.
 Skim the strategy section and the risk factors before anything else.

 Step 2: Look for a Real Competitive Edge

-- Intangible assets.
-Brands, patents, and regulatory licences.
-Coca-Cola's brand, a pharma patent on a blockbuster drug, a UK water company's regional monopoly granted by Ofwat, an exclusive long-term government contract, or sole rights to a unique resource (the world's largest freshwater lake, a specific mineral deposit, a slot at Heathrow).
+• Intangible assets.
+Brands, patents, regulatory licences.
+Coca-Cola's brand, a pharma patent, a UK water company's regional monopoly granted by Ofwat, a Heathrow slot.
 These cannot be replicated by spending money.

-- Switching costs.
+• Switching costs.
 It is painful or expensive for customers to leave.
-Sage accounting software embedded in a finance team's workflow, your current account, the iPhone-iCloud-App Store ecosystem.
-Once locked in, customers stay.
+Sage embedded in a finance team's workflow, your current account, the iPhone-iCloud-App Store ecosystem.

-- Network effects.
+• Network effects.
 The product gets more valuable as more people use it.
-Visa's payment network, the London Stock Exchange, Rightmove, Auto Trader.
-Each new user makes the platform harder to displace.
+Visa, the London Stock Exchange, Rightmove, Auto Trader.

-A genuine moat shows up in the numbers as high and stable margins, a high return on invested capital, and steady free cash flow over many years, not just one good cycle.
+A genuine moat shows up in the numbers as high stable margins, high return on invested capital, and steady free cash flow over many years.
 But the numbers are evidence of the moat, not the moat itself.
-Lots of companies post one strong year and get competed back to mediocrity by year three.

-For Apple, the moat is a combination of intangibles (the brand) and switching costs (the ecosystem).
-The financial fingerprints back this up: 27% net margin, around 100% ROIC on a tangible-capital basis, and FCF margin in the mid-20s.
+For Apple, the moat is intangibles (the brand) plus switching costs (the ecosystem).
 For Tesco, the moat is much weaker.
 UK supermarket retail has thin margins, easy substitutes, and low switching costs, which is why Aldi and Lidl have been eating its lunch for fifteen years.

-If you cannot describe a company's moat in one sentence using one of the five types above, you probably have not found one.
+If you cannot describe a company's moat in one sentence, you probably have not found one.
 That is fine.
-It just means you should pay less for the business, or skip it.
+It just means you should pay less, or skip it.

 Step 3: Read the Financials in This Order